 - Basic patient care-vital signs, bathing, dressing, grooming, etc.

 Remember that your desired place of employment can influence what training you need.
 For instance, if you prefer to only work in nursing homes, you will not need to be trained in taking care of infants and children.
 However, if you are going to work in a hospital setting, they may require training for all ages, psychiatric patient training, and any other qualifications that they specify, so make sure you check.
 As you would assume, clinical hours (working hands-on with patients) will be part of your training and you will have to prove to your instructor(s) that you have learned the skills taught to you in your program and are able to put them to use in real life.

 While each state has a different process for CNA certification, they generally follow a similar protocol.
 Once a CNA has completed their approved training program and successfully passed the exam, they must go through the process of registering their name with respective state CNA registry.
 All states require a criminal background check in addition to the training and exam requirements.
 State registry institutions can be boards of health, or within a Department of Health and Human Services.
 Some states require that CNAs renew their name with the registry every two years.
 Additionally, there are paperwork stipulations for those candidates that are seeking state reciprocity if they are registered as a CNA in another state, have completed RN programs in the military, or have completed some RN or LPN courses.

 In order to get a CNA license, you’ll need to pass a state accredited CNA training course, which can last anywhere from 4 to 16 weeks depending on the specific program.
 Becoming a CNA is very attractive to job seekers because the programs can be completed relatively quickly, which can open up many job opportunities.
 The length of time that it takes to get certified is far less than it takes to get a nursing certification, which can take at least 24-36 months.
 However, it can take four years to complete a nursing program.
-CNA programs are often offered at local community colleges.

 Getting a job as a CNA